 Our Montessori teacher training courses are online and hands-on!
 Become a MACTE certified Montessori teacher with Age of Montessori’s proven teacher training program.

-Next Program Starts September 26, 2017 (Early Childhood and Elementary)
+Next Program Starts January 9 and March 6, 2018 (Early Childhood and Elementary)

 Call (406) 284-2160 and speak to the Registrar today

 As teachers or those who would-be-teachers, would you like to provide rich learning experiences for children?
 Montessori’s educational model is based on a child’s developmental needs: to move — to act on his environment — and to build the man or woman he is to become?

 The sensitive periods comprise one of several basic principles on which Montessori early childhood education is founded.
 We begin with an image of a little girl, not yet four, in a Montessori classroom.
 She is doing an activity called the cylinder block.
 It was a little girl much like this little girl who first opened the eyes of Dr. Maria Montessori to the possibility of sustained concentration in young children.
 The child Montessori was watching took all the cylinders out and replaced them more than forty times.
 I have observed the same process on numerous occasions.